Neo2003/Amiga-PS2-Mouse-using-Arduino/README.md

   - An Arduino (Nano/Uno/Mini/...)
   - A PS/2 Mouse ou Touchpad (or a USB mouse with a USB to PS/2 adapter)
-  - Female DB9 (to connect to the Amiga port externaly)
+  - Some soldering to connect the Arduino to the pin of the Amiga port DB9 internaly

 ## Connection:
 ```